dudintv/dudin.tv/content/scripts/ae-to-vizrt.md

 <media-image name="axes-system-definition.png" />
 </details>

 There are several types of rotation orders.
-And, type by default also is OK.
+And, the type by default also is OK.

 <media-image name="vizrt-axes-oerder.png" />